0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/sequencing.md

 }
 ```

-The function validates arguments, checks and organizes the batches, and appends them in the correct sequence while computing an accumulated hash and eventually emits a `SequenceBatch` event which sends a newly sequenced batch of transactions to the `PolygonRollupManager.sol` contract via the [`onSequenceBatches(...)`](#onsequencebatchesnewsequencedbatches-newaccinputhash) function.
+The function validates arguments, checks and organizes the batches, and appends them in the correct sequence while computing an accumulated hash.
+Finally, the function emits a `SequenceBatches` event which sends a newly sequenced batch of transactions to the `PolygonRollupManager.sol` contract after the [`onSequenceBatches(...)`](#onsequencebatchesnewsequencedbatches-newaccinputhash) function returns successfully.

 Stepwise, the function does the following: